ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cp4d.md

 ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.icp4dfull_notm}} only**

 This information applies only to installed deployments.
-For more information about connecting to an on-premises Sharepoint site from a managed deployment, see [Sharepoint OnPrem](/docs/discovery-data?topic=discovery-data-connector-sharepoint-onprem-cloud).
+For more information about connecting to an on-premises SharePoint site from a managed deployment, see [SharePoint OnPrem](/docs/discovery-data?topic=discovery-data-connector-sharepoint-onprem-cloud).
 {:note}

 ## What documents are crawled